JeremySBrown/EFCore/README.md

     }
 ```

-To setup Fluent API for your models you must override OnModelCreating method in your DbContext class.
-So for the above example you would add the following to the ChoreAppDbContext class.
+To setup `Fluent API` for your models you must override the `OnModelCreating` method in your DbContext class.
+So for the above example you would add the following to the `ChoreAppDbContext` class.
 ```c#
     protected override void OnModelCreating(ModelBuilder modelBuilder)
     {